 All of us have seen the effects of disturbances in water – whether during playing in a bathtub or seeing ducks swimming in a pond, or on a large scale watching sailing ships.
 In each case water responds in a wave form to transport the gained energy imparted by the external pressure.
 Distortion of water into wave form lets the gained energy propagate by transmitting the dynamic pressure on to the adjacent water mass.
 The speed of this propagating wave energy – known as celerity, depends primarily on its period, and depth of the water body.
 A wave may occupy the whole water column or may just propagate near to the surface – the larger the wave the higher the influence of it in the water column.

-The wave that we see, describable in terms of height – from the crest at the top to the trough at the bottom, period and wave length – from crest to crest or from trough to trough, actually represents an envelope.
+The wave that we see, describable in terms of height – from the crest at the top to the trough at the bottom, period, wave length and phase – from crest to crest or from trough to trough, actually represents an envelope.
 Depending on the type, the envelope contains multitudes of superimposed waves of different heights and periods.
-These multitudes are caused by different forces and corresponding water responses.
+These multitudes are caused by different forces and the corresponding water responses.
 Only the resultant addition of all – is visible in the envelope form.
 We will follow this discussion more closely in the next blog.

 What are the propagation characteristics of an ocean wave?
 In analogous with optics, a wave is subjected to transformation as it propagates – its speed slows down in shoaling water resulting in amplification of the wave height – breaking in extreme cases when the wave form becomes unsustainable.
 If there are variable water depths within the wavelength, the wave refracts by traveling faster in deep water and slower in shallow water.
 It also diffracts to propagate into the shadow of a large obstacle.
 Both of these processes cause the wave to lose some of its energy.